 Credit Cards.
 Many energy efficiency projects can be accomplished for under $5,000, which makes them good candidates for financing with credit cards.
 Cards typically have higher interest rates than loans, but their convenience may make them worth it, especially if your project is less expensive.
 Some big box home improvement stores offer their own branded cards, as well.
 These cards may have high interest rates, but many offer an interest-free period of between 12 to 18 months.
 This can make them a good choice if you plan to pay off your project before interest comes due.

-Credits and Rebates for Energy Efficient Improvements
+What Are Some Existing Credits and Rebates for Energy Efficient Improvements?

 The nice thing about opting to make an energy efficiency improvement is that you may be eligible for tax credits or rebates which can reduce the initial cost of your project.
 Programs often vary depending on where you live and the type of program you wish to make, but many are very favorable indeed.
 Here’s the scoop on those programs.